XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 export SQLALCHEMY_DATABASE_URI = "YOUR_DATABASE_URI"
 ```

-To be able to enter the interactive session for the remote mysql database, the some connection credentials are needed.
+To be able to enter the interactive session for the remote mysql database, some connection credentials are needed.
 The following commands will load the credentials as environment variables.
 ```bash
 export MYSQL_USER="YOUR_SQL_USER_NAME"
 export MYSQL_PASSWORD="YOUR_SQL_PASSWORD"